‘Just so there is no doubt, you still want me to kill this young girl?’

 ‘Take this as an example of how you should treat my enemies.
 Arise, Sir Bertrand.
 We are pleased to give you the honour of a knighthood in recognition of your services to us during the prosecution of the war in Brittany; specifically your heroic defence of the Château Montmuran.’

 Jacques de Bourbon managed a smile.
 Du Guesclin was undoubtedly the Dauphin’s man, so he would have to work with him.
 He shook his head. realising that inevitably that made himself the Dauphin’s man.
-However, he certainly did not want to be personally responsible for the tasks he was about to allocate to du Guesclin, so he was pleased to have someone to do his dirty work.
+Be that as it may, Jacques certainly did not want to be personally responsible for the tasks he was about to allocate to du Guesclin.
+He was pleased to have someone to do his dirty work.

 ‘Now, Sir Bertrand, as you know, we want you to leave Brittany for a while.
 There are bands of mercenaries plundering the countryside in the area north of the Garonne.
 They are nearly as much of a problem to us as they are to the English, but we think they could be persuaded to concentrate exclusively on the English.
 It will just require a little leadership; there will be no need to change the way they work, only the targets they choose.
 Any profit you gain from this activity will be yours to keep.’